abdnh/anki-zim-reader/README.md

 ## Supported dictionaries

-Currently supported dictionaries are the following:
+Currently supported Wiktionary versions are the following:

-- Greek Wiktionary
+- Greek
-- Spanish Wiktionary
+- Spanish
-- German Wiktionary
+- German
+- Turkish

 We try to support the ZIM files provided by the [Kiwix](https://www.kiwix.org/) team at https://wiki.kiwix.org/wiki/Content_in_all_languages